 - As a Servicemembers Opportunity College (SOC) institution, Clayton State accepts Armed Forces training (including DANTES and USAFI).
 The University consults the American Council on Education (ACE) Guide and considers its credit recommendations.
 Clayton State University, however, reserves the right to determine the appropriateness of military training for credit at the University.
-Students seeking credit for Armed Forces experience and training must supply documentation (including but not necessarily limited to the DD-214) to the Office of the Registrar for evaluation. - In certain instances, credit by examination is available through validation of previous registered nursing experience and nursing specialty certification.
+Students seeking credit for Armed Forces experience and training must supply documentation to the Office of the Registrar for evaluation. - In certain instances, credit by examination is available through validation of previous registered nursing experience and nursing specialty certification.
 Additional information can be obtained through the School of Nursing). - Other Clayton State programs may develop validation examinations and procedures in order to grant credit for competencies learned in non-academic courses.